-For tougher stains, like red wine, blackcurrant and mildew, try a mix of one cup white vinegar and a gallon of warm water, again sprayed onto the area and left to soak, but not dry.
+For tougher marks, like red wine stains, or those caused by blackcurrant and mildew, try a mix of one cup white vinegar and a gallon of warm water, again sprayed onto the area and left to soak, but not dry.
 On machine washable covers you can also use specialist stain-removing laundry products but avoid them on any outdoor covers that have been sprayed with upholstery protection as it can remove the sealant layer.

 5. Dry outdoor cushions